FAQs →

 What does a consultation involve?

-The consultation will take place at your property.
-This allows me to assess the space, identify any potential challenges, and advise you on any approvals that may be required for your project.
+The consultation takes place at your property, allowing me to assess the space, flag any challenges, and advise on required approvals.

 After the visit, I’ll provide a detailed, no-obligation quotation and a written summary of our discussion.